 Dealing with Performance Anxiety

 Performance anxiety can affect even the most seasoned synchronized swimmers.
 To overcome performance anxiety, develop strategies that work for you.
 Incorporate pre-performance routines or rituals that help you calm your nerves and mentally prepare for your routine.
 Visualize success and positive outcomes, and remind yourself of your capabilities and the hard work you have put into your training.
-Seek support from your coach, teammates, and even psychologists to help manage and alleviate performance anxiety.
+Seek support from your coach, teammates, and even sports psychologists to help manage and alleviate performance anxiety.

 Getting Started in Synchronized Swimming